dimajix/flowman/docs/spec/relation/jdbcQuery.md

 elsewhere.

  * `query` **(optional)** *(type: string)*:
 This property specifies the SQL query which will be executed by the database for retrieving data.
 Of course, then only read operations are possible.
+Since the SQL is directly forwarded to the database, you also need to use the SQL dialect of the corresponding database.

  * `properties` **(optional)** *(type: map:string)* *(default: empty)*:
  Specifies any additional properties passed to the JDBC connection.
 Note that both the JDBC